Pat-G76/Bug-Tracker/README.md

   <li>Administrator
     <ul>
       <li>
-        A user with administrator role can see all the projects currently on the sites and users with developer role can only see projects assigned to them by the administrator.
+        Can see all the projects currently on the sites and users with developer
       </li>
+      <li> Can create new projects </li>
+      <li> Can edite existing projects </li>
     </ul>
   </li>

+  role can only see projects assigned to them by the administrator
 </ul>